 Over and underpayments

-These can happen for numerous reasons, from simple oversight to calculation error.
+Among payroll errors, overpayment happens for numerous reasons: from simple oversight to calculation error.
 This is why these issues are at the top of the list of things that can go wrong, and thus need to be double-checked as much as possible.
 Among these reasons are:

 - Inadequate understanding of labor laws, like overtime